-- The faculty/staff member completes the Information Collection Form (IC Form) and sends it to Office of Corporate and Global Partnerships (OCGP) and the respective Global Academic Committee (GAC) representative will then review the form.
+- The faculty/staff member completes and submits the Information Collection Form (IC Form).
+The Office of Corporate and Global Partnerships (OCGP) and the respective Global Academic Committee (GAC) representative will then review the form.
 (GAC representatives)

 - OCGP will search the global linkages database for existing agreements and, in consultation with the GAC representative will help the faculty member determine the necessity and/or desirability of the proposed agreement and the best instrument for that agreement given the proposed scope.
 As appropriate, the Head of Department/School and College/School may also be consulted during this stage.
 If it is determined that the agreement is not necessary, the responsible faculty/staff member will inform the overseas contact.
 Otherwise, OCGP or the GAC representative will bring the request to the attention of SPS, including a copy of the ICF and providing a recommendation for the type of agreement to be pursued.

 - SPS will assign an analyst to the case within 48 hours.
 The assigned analyst will reply to the group within another 48 hours and conduct a restricted persons/parties screening (RPS).
 If the RPS screening is not passed, then no agreement can be pursued.

 Stage 2: Document Review, Clearance, and Signing

 - If RPS is passed, SPS will provide a draft agreement to the faculty/staff member if one has not already been provided.

 Note: Purdue’s President does not routinely sign international partnership documents.
 When the president does sign, or in special circumstances when others are designated as signers for ceremonial purposes, a separate signature page is later attached to the document with the signatures of the authorized signatories.